2018–2020 World Boxing Super Series – cruiserweight division: Quarter-finals

 The quarterfinals are held from 13 October to 10 November 2018.

 Semi-finals

 Both semifinal fights were held on 15 June 2019, at Arēna Rīga, Riga, Latvia.

 Final

-The final originally was to be held on 16 May 2020 at Arēna Rīga, Riga, Latvia, the same place as the semi-finals, for the IBF and The Ring titles, but was postponed to 26 September 2020 at Plazamedia Broadasting Center, Munich, Germany due to the COVID-19 pandemic and will be played behind closed doors.
+The final originally was to be held on 16 May 2020 at Arēna Rīga, Riga, Latvia, the same place as the semi-finals, for the IBF and The Ring titles, but was postponed to 26 September 2020 at Plazamedia Broadcasting Center, Munich, Germany due to the COVID-19 pandemic and will be played behind closed doors.